What is Kiosk – Kiosk Definition, Types and Evolution

 Sometimes it helps to figure what something isn’t in order to narrow down what it is.
 Here are some examples.

-• Supermarket Checkout – these hybrid POS “pod-oriented” self-service checkout machines are generally a conglomeration of devices mounted together, and generally under the supervision of store employee (which grants them “assisted” transaction status)
+• Supermarket Checkout – these hybrid POS “pod-oriented” self-service checkout machines are generally a conglomeration of devices mounted together, and generally under the supervision of a store employee (which grants them “assisted” transaction status)

-Some General Observations on What A Kiosk Is
+Some General Observations

 For sure: